Mir Osman Ali Khan: Flood prevention

 After the Great Musi Flood of 1908, which killed an estimated 50,000 people, the Nizam constructed two lakes to prevent flooding—the Osman Sagar and Himayat Sagar named after himself, and his son Azam Jah respectively.

 Agricultural reforms

 The Nizam founded agricultural research in the Marathwada region of Hyderabad State with the establishment of the Main Experimental Farm in 1918 in Parbhani.
 During his rule, agricultural education was available only at Hyderabad; crop research centres for sorghum, cotton, and fruits existed in Parbhani.
-After independence, the Indian government developed this facility further and renamed Marathwada Agriculture University on 18 May 1972.
+After independence, the Indian government developed this facility further and renamed it Marathwada Agriculture University on 18 May 1972.

 Contribution to Indian aviation

 India's first airport—the Begumpet Airport—was established in the 1930s with the formation of the Hyderabad Aero Club by the Nizam.
 Initially, it was used as a domestic and international airport by Deccan Airways Limited, the first airline in British India.
 The airport terminal was constructed in 1937.